 The balls the Mayans used were made of rubber and ranged in size from a soccer ball to a softball.
 They were heavy, weighing eight pounds and more.
 Two teams played the game as they tried to get the ball into stone rings located high on the sides of the walls, without using their hands.
 Once a team successfully got the ball through the high stone ring, the game was over.
 However, a deadly outcome was a Mayan ritual.
 The leader of the losing team was killed as a human sacrifice to keep the Gods happy ensuring the Mayan people good health, good fortune and bountiful crops.

 Feng shui Mayan balls are metal and are available in several sizes and colors.
+They weigh significantly less than the original upon which they are patterned, so they are easy to wear or use as a talisman of good fortune.
 Some are decorated with beautiful enameled cloisonne with auspicious feng shui designs.
 Inside each is a soothing internal chime.
 Mayan balls are generally hung on a red cord for added good fortune.

 Wearing a Mayan ball necklace as a personal talisman brings you protection and good luck.
 Wear one when traveling or try it if you need extra good fortune in a meeting.